acasaccio/portfolio/02_Data Cleansing & Statistics/README.md

-# Data Science Projects
+# Data Cleansing and Statistics Projects

 ## Overview

-Welcome to the Data Science Projects section of my portfolio.
-This repository contains comprehensive projects focusing on statistical analyses in R and Python, addressing critical issues in healthcare quality measurement and opioid treatment in the United States.
-Here, I showcase my ability to work with large datasets, perform data cleansing, and conduct thorough analyses to provide valuable insights and actionable recommendations.
+Welcome to the Data Cleansing and Statistics section of my portfolio.
+This repository contains comprehensive projects focusing on statistical analyses in both R and Python, addressing critical issues in healthcare quality measurement and opioid treatment in the United States.
+Here, I showcase my ability to work with large datasets, combine data across multiple sources, perform data cleansing, and conduct thorough analyses to provide valuable insights and actionable recommendations.

 ## Contents